Paw

 Post-op Advice / Aftercare

-Aftercare includes restricted exercise for the first few weeks, painkillers and physiotherapy to strengthen muscles around the joint and regular follow-up appointments to avoid complications.
+Aftercare includes restricted exercise for the first few weeks, painkillers and physiotherapy to strengthen muscles around the joint.

 Outlook